 The Ume Group

-Keelie works as a theatre-maker and educator.
+Keelie works as a theatre-maker, filmmaker and educator.
 She has studied at the American Academy of Dramatic Arts, the Stella Adler Studio, HB Studios and the Niall O’Leary School of Dance.
 She holds a MFA in Acting from Brooklyn College and was a 2016 George J Mitchell Scholar where she received a MFA with First Class Distinction in Theatre Directing at Trinity College Dublin/ The Lir Academy.
 Keelie has worked extensively as a theatre, dance and creative writing teaching artist in public schools in Brooklyn and the Bronx.
 She competed in the 2009 Irish Dance World Championships and has appeared in world premieres and reprised works by playwrights including Charles Mee, Ben Gassman, Paul Ketchum, Elizabeth Irwin and Mac Wellman.
 Keelie has been a company member of the Void Theatre Company of NYC and the Blessed Unrest training ensemble.
-Keelie was a member of the original cast of The Ume Group's Dream Dances (2015) and led The Ceíli Ensemble (2015).
+Keelie was a member of the original cast of The Ume Group's Dream Dances (2015) and led The Ceíli Ensemble (2015) and is the Producing Artistic Director of The Ume Group.
 Her work is largely physical and often lives at the intersection of dance and theatre. www.keeliesheridan.com

 Keelie thinks using performing art to bring awareness to ecologies makes sense- there is creativity and ingenuity in the way environments and their inhabitants co-exist, and the creative process of any performative act demands that the artists form and nurture an ecosystem between themselves, the work and their audiences.